United States beef quotas

 Current usage for all red meat quotas, including the US Beef quota, can be found at the below link under the heading, ‘EU, UK and US red meat quota position’.
 The report is updated regularly.

 Apply for a US beef certificate

-To apply for quota certificate for a consignment of US beef, you must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.
+To apply for quota certificate for a consignment of US beef, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

-Once your RFP has gone to ‘complete’ status in EXDOC, the data will go through to the Quota Unit on the next business day.
-When your application is approved, the Quota Unit will send an electronic certificate, known as an eCert, directly to US Customs and a more detailed eCert notification to you.
+Once an RFP has gone to ‘complete’ status in EXDOC, the data will go through to the Quota Unit on the next business day.
+When the application is approved, the Quota Unit will send an electronic certificate, known as an eCert, directly to US Customs and a more detailed eCert notification to the exporter.

 Trigger point provisions

 If Australia exports more than 85% of the combined AUSFTA and GATT quota amount before 1 October each year, the remaining 15% of the quota is allocated proportionally based on an exporter’s record of shipment to the US.
 This is referred to as the ‘trigger point’.Should the trigger point be reached, the remaining 15% will be allocated and exporters will be notified of their entitlement.
 This entitlement is calculated based on an exporter’s shipping history over the past 2 years.
 Further information can be found in the Export Control (Tariff Rate Quotas-General) Rules 2021.
 This document can be found in the Legislation section.